 Basic earnings (loss) per share of common stock is computed by dividing net income (loss) available to common shareholders by the weighted-average number of common shares outstanding for the period.
 Diluted earnings per share of common stock reflect the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the earnings of the Company.
 Dilutive potential common shares are calculated in accordance with the treasury stock method, which assumes that proceeds from the exercise of all warrants and options are used to repurchase common stock at market value.
-The amount of shares remaining after the proceeds are exhausted represents the potentially dilutive effect of the securities.
-See Note 10 "Earnings Per Share" for further details.
+The number of shares remaining after the proceeds are exhausted represents the potentially dilutive effect of the securities.
+For the year ended December 31, 2018, all of the outstanding 447,000 options and outstanding 3,131,556 warrants had an exercise price above the average stock price for year-end period.
+Accordingly, all of the potentially dilutive shares were anti-dilutive.
+For the year ended December 31, 2017, 307,000 of the outstanding common stock options and 4,367,297 outstanding warrants had an exercise price above the average stock price for the twelve-month period and were considered anti-dilutive.
+At December 31, 2017, 430,000 of the common stock options were included as dilutive shares for purposes of calculating the diluted weighted average stock price.